-In all courses students should receive some performance evaluation prior to the end of the 5th week of the term.
+In all courses students should receive some performance evaluation prior to the end of the fifth week of the term.
+For all classes numbered 1000 and 2000, this is formally done through progress report grades, as covered in Section 46.4.